iotaledger/introduction-docs/docs/introduction/path_to_chrysalis.md

----
-description: One of the IOTA Foundation’s primary roles is defining and delivering a development roadmap that aligns with the Foundation's strategy to reach production-readiness and adoption before Coordicide.
-This section outlines part of the overall Coordicide roadmap.
-image: /img/logo/01_butterfly.png
-keywords:
-- Chrysalis
-- explanation

----
 # Path to Chrysalis

 One of the IOTA Foundation’s primary roles is defining and delivering on a development roadmap that aligns with it's strategy to reach production-readiness and adoption.